Justin – Tell our readers about yourself (notes include name (or just handle) where you are from…etc.

 Justin – Fantastic advice, another streamers said you should network for 2 hours for every hour you stream as advice.
 I started networking in only late May 2019 and we have exploded in growth ourselves as a result of networking.
 Plus not only do you get to meet so many great other streamers like yourself, but you learn more about how it’s done, styles, get ideas, see what works and get goals…etc. Where, When and What Can People Find You Streaming and What Can They Expect From Your Streams (types of games, unique entertainment style/games)?

-Oskurd – I stream every Mon, Wed, Fri and Sat starting 3PM EET (Eastern European Time) at least 7 hour long streams.
-My main genres are open world, survival, building, horror, zombie games and Realm Royale.
-Of course some random stuff now and then, you can find me streaming at https://www.twitch.tv/oskurd.
+Oskurd – I stream every Mon, Thu, Wed, Fri and Sat starting 5PM EET (Eastern European Time) at least 7 hour long streams.
+My main genres are open world, survival, building, horror, zombie games.
+Currently bigger main game is Ark survive evolve.
+Who would not love to ride with t-rex or raptor?
+Of course some random stuff now and then, you can find me streaming at www.mixer.com/oskurd

 I was talking about being unique and branding.
 Well people are calling me chicken man cause people can put me in onesies, and one of them is chicken onesie, I play 4 rubber chickens every time when I get a new follower, all alerts are animated chicken alerts and panels and whole channel theme is chickens and chicken farm.

 Justin – It was your rubber chicken theme when I joined your channel during a raid that first grabbed my attention so I will say your schtick is effective and I tend to gravitate and find people with an entertaining schtick more inviting.
 After all we are entertainers not just game streamers right?
 Do You Want to Give Any Shoutouts or Promote Anything?